Army of Anyone (album)

 Army of Anyone is the only studio album by American rock supergroup Army of Anyone.
 The band consisted of Richard Patrick of Filter, Robert DeLeo and Dean DeLeo of Stone Temple Pilots, and Ray Luzier, prior drummer of David Lee Roth's band and current drummer of the nu metal band Korn.
 The album was released on November 14, 2006, in the US and December 4 in the UK.
-It was produced by the band and Bob Ezrin, and mixed by Ken Andrews.
+It was produced by the band and Bob Ezrin and mixed by Ken Andrews.

-Despite largely positive reviews from critics, the album sold below the expectations set by Filter and Stone Temple Pilots past multi-platinum albums, with around 88,000 copies sold.
+Despite largely positive reviews from critics, the album sold below the expectations set by Filter and Stone Temple Pilots' past multi-platinum albums, with around 88,000 copies sold.
 The album produced two singles, "Goodbye" and "Father Figure", the former peaking at number three on the U.S. Mainstream Rock chart.

 Background

 The album's origin traces back to Richard Patrick and the DeLeo brothers taking breaks from their respective bands, Filter and Stone Temple Pilots.
 Shortly after releasing Filter's third album, The Amalgamut, Patrick checked himself into rehab in October 2002, ceasing all band activity and touring for the time being.
 Around the same time, in late 2002, Stone Temple Pilots broke up due to increasing problems with lead singer Scott Weiland and his issues with substance abuse.

 Once out of rehab, Patrick began writing new material for a fourth Filter album.
 Upon Patrick hearing that Dean and Robert DeLeo had wanted to work with him on a song for the album, he invited them over to do so.
 The result of their meeting was a track called "A Better Place", and a twelve-hour jam session.
 Patrick felt so strongly about the music that he put the fourth Filter album on hold, despite his record label urging him to continue, in order to start a new band with the DeLeo brothers.
 Ray Luzier was called to audition after the DeLeo brothers were impressed with Ray's sound check at a show.
-Luzier joined the band later after a successful auditioning.
+Luzier joined the band later after a successful audition.